 "Selection and Monetary Non-Neutrality in Time-Dependent Pricing Models" (with Carlos Carvalho).
 Journal of Monetary Economics 76 (November 2015): 141-156.
 Download Technical Appendix.
 Download Mathematica Files.

 "What Inventory Behavior Tells Us About How Business Cycles Have Changed" (with Pierre-Daniel Sarte and Thomas Lubik).
-Journal of Monetary Economics 76, no. 6 (November 2015): 264-283.
+Journal of Monetary Economics 76 (November 2015): 264-283.
+Download Supplementary Material.

 "Time To Produce and Emerging Market Crises."
 Journal of Monetary Economics 68 (November 2014): 37-52.

 "Does Redistribution Increase Output?
 The Centrality of Labor Supply" (with Kartik B. Athreya and Andrew Owens), Revised May 2015.

 "The Benefits of Commitment to a Currency Peg: Lessons from the National Banking System" (with Scott Fulford), September 2015.
 (Updated version of WP 13-18.)